MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 ---
 title: On-premises data gateway FAQ
-description: This is the on-premises data gateway FAQ.
-This collects frequently asked questions into one spot for the gateway.
+description: This article is the on-premises data gateway FAQ.
+It collects frequently asked questions into one spot for the gateway.
 author: mgblythe
 manager: kfile
 ms.reviewer: ''